 9.5.5 The findings of research misconduct, as a final agency action of the University, are not subject to appeal within the University.
 The respondent may dispute the sanction imposed by filing a written appeal of the sanction imposed by the Deciding Official and based on the record on appeal with the Faculty Rights Board or Judicial Board, whichever has jurisdiction, on the ground that the sanction is substantially disproportionate to the severity of the research misconduct.
 The Faculty Rights Board or Judicial Board does not have the jurisdiction or authority to review the Investigating Committee’s finding that the respondent has committed research misconduct.

 9.5.6 After considering the written arguments of respondent and Deciding Official and the record on appeal, if the Faculty Rights Board or Judicial Board determines that the respondent has established by a preponderance of the evidence that the sanction is substantially disproportionate to the severity of the misconduct, it shall issue a written recommendation to the Chancellor explaining its decision and recommending that a lesser sanction be imposed.
 The Chancellor’s decision on the sanction is final, and no further administrative review is permitted within the University.

+9.5.7 The Research Integrity Officer, as the custodian of records for the case, will be copied on official correspondence through the administrative actions and sanctions, including any appeals and the chancellor’s final decision on the sanction.

-9.5.7 Final Notice to Federal Agency on University Findings and Actions
+9.5.8 Final Notice to Federal Agency on University Findings and Actions